Lunerio/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 12 Creates a directory called dir_holberton with permissions 751 in the working directory.
 13 Changes the group owner to holberton for the file hello 14 Changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
+15 Changes the owner and the group owner of the file _hello to betty and holberton respectively 16 Changes the owner of the file hello to betty only if it is owned by the user guillaume